Toronto Community Housing Corporation (TCHC) is working with tenants to develop a new tenant engagement model. The new

 - This will include brainstorming local solutions for local priorities and launching the action plans.

-- Q2: The new Tenant Engagement system will be officially established.
+- Q3: Pending the board approval, the new Tenant Engagement system will be officially established.
 Actions include:

 - Establishing building/townhouse committees